10 Things to Do Before Hiring a Real Estate Agent

 10. Start researching top real estate agents near you

 As you’re completing this checklist of things to do before hiring a real estate agent, you can start your research into who you should hire.
-There are about 3 million real estate agents with active licenses doing business in the United States, so suffice to say you have a lot of options, but remember: not all agents are equally good.
+There are about three million real estate agents with active licenses doing business in the United States, so you have a lot of options, but remember: not all agents are equally good.

-So how do you sift through the millions of agents?
-Well, you can ask people in your network for referrals, but you can also use HomeLight’s agent matching platform.
+How do you sift through the millions of agents?
+You can ask people in your network for referrals, but you can also use HomeLight’s agent matching platform.

-We’ve crunched the numbers on real estate data to find top performing agents in your area.
-Our platform will match you with three top agents based on their average list to sale price, how many days the average house they sell is on the market, and client reviews.
+We’ve crunched the numbers on real estate data to find top-performing agents in your area.
+Our platform will match you with three top agents based on their average list-to-sale price, the average time a house they sell is on the market, and client reviews.

 Find a Top-Rated Real Estate Agent